A progress dashboard outlining Metropolitan’s progress on addressing recommendations from the

 status

-Establish a minimum level of collaboration between safety representatives and management, such as establishing requirements for regular meetings and requiring managers to attend safety committee meetings.
+To better protect the safety of its employees, by June 2022 MWD should revise its safety policies to establish a minimum level of collaboration between safety representatives and management, such as establishing requirements for regular meetings and requiring managers to attend safety committee meetings.

 6/22

-To better ensure the effective handling of safety complaints and the protection of workers who make them, MWD should enhance its written policies to formally define retaliation and include specific steps responsible parties should take when performing the duties laid out in policy, such as protecting employees from retaliation.
+To better ensure the effective handling of safety complaints and the protection of workers who make them, by October 2022 MWD should enhance its written policies to formally define retaliation and include specific steps responsible parties should take when performing the duties laid out in policy, such as protecting employees from retaliation.

 10/22